Brewmaster Azerite Essences

 Verdict: Niche.
 You don’t want this unless you are already using Dampen Harm and need an extra cooldown beyond it, but if you are in that situation you’ll be glad you had it.

 Oh boy do I have some opinions on this.
 The minor is bonus HP that goes away when you actually need bonus HP.
 Rank 3 has a HoT, but its actually weaker than some of the azerite traits I rated as Skip, so I only mention it to avoid people DMing me about it on Discord.
 The active is a better or worse version of Idol depending on your point of view: Anima heals for less on a longer cooldown, but deals more damage.
+Unfortunately, that damage is much lower over the entirety of a key than just running CoF, so there is little reason to put this on.

 The minor effect of this essence gives you a reasonable amount of Versatility based on the number of enemies nearby.
 At neck level 50, bonus caps out at 2.5% damage reduction at 10 enemies within ten yards, which doubles to 5% damage reduction when below 35% health with Rank 2 of the essence.
 However, this bonus scales with neck level, so over time it becomes much stronger.
 At level 55 the defensive component caps at 3.5%, and continues going up from there.
 Increasing your damage by 7% is not a small thing either, but since our damage is naturally fairly low this bonus is often worth less than Crucible of Flame.